biovis-report/biovis-report/CONTRIBUTING.rst

     pytest

 This only runs the tests for the current environment.
-Whether this is relevant depends on which part of Choppy you're working on.
+Whether this is relevant depends on which part of BioVis you're working on.

 The full test suite takes a long time to run because it tests multiple combinations of Python and dependencies.
 You need to have Python 3.6+